 - Australia is an island, but the thing about Australia is that it's a bloody big island.
 It has a lot of airspace and coastline to keep sealed.

 The Invader's logistical magic

-That looks good on paper, but it's wrong.
+- That looks good on paper, but it's wrong.
 Australia has a large land area, but most of it is desert.
 Even arable areas are prone to drought, and just trapesing in saying "Look at all this land going to waste, I can farm it way better than you" is just asking for trouble, as the First Fleet learned.
 This fact is (to the best of my knowledge) mentioned exactly once in the series, when Ellie sees that the colonists are farming much more intensively than the Australians ever did (multiple families in a farm formerly occupied by one) and thinks they'll see trouble later on when the rains aren't so favourable.
 Then she takes it back, thinking maybe they know what they're doing.
-Dear desk, mind if I come to visit?
-Regards, head.

 And about Australia's natural resources, and what the OP said about them: the country has a lot more than just gems and precious metals.
 Australia is home to some very large supplies of iron, coal, nickel, aluminum, uranium, rare earths, zinc and, yes, copper (it's a lot more important than you realize) — basically, the foundations of industrial civilization.
 If I were, say, an alien general leading an invasion of Earth, Australia would be near the top of my target list for that reason alone.